Last updated August 26, 2019

-Your use of the Website is also governed at all times by the BioCryst Website Terms and Conditions.
+Your use of the Websites is also governed at all times by the BioCryst Websites’ Terms and Conditions.

 Information We Collect

-You may provide personal information directly through our website.
+You may provide personal information directly through our Websites.
 Other information is collected automatically.
 Further information on the personal information we collect is below:

 Contact Us.
-When you choose to contact us through the Website form, we require you to provide your name and email address.
+When you choose to contact us through the Websites’ forms, we require you to provide your name and email address.
 You may also choose to provide us with your phone number.
 We ask for this information in order to respond to your inquiries.

 Legal Bases for Processing Personal Information

-BioCryst processes personal information about you: with your consent; as part of a contractual agreement; or as necessary to provide the Website or related services to you, operate its business, meet its contractual and legal obligations, protect the security of the Website, and fulfill other legitimate interests.
+BioCryst processes personal information about you: with your consent; as part of a contractual agreement; or as necessary to provide the Websites or related services to you, operate its business, meet its contractual and legal obligations, protect the security of the Websites, and fulfill other legitimate interests.

 Sharing of Collected Information